microsoft/verified-storage/osdi25/capybaraKV/README.md

 cd evaluation
 ./update_configs.sh <results dir relative to current location> <pm device>
 ```
-You may optionally specify a new number of iterations as a third command line argument.
+You may optionally specify a new number of iterations for the macrobenchmarks as a third command line argument.
 To reset to the defaults, run:
 ```bash
 ./update_configs results/artifact-evaluation /dev/pmem0 1
 ```

+To update the number of keys used in the microbenchmarks, please modify the `experiment_keys` value directly in `microbenchmark_config_{64,128}GB.toml`.

 #### Emulated PM